 The third project is a long-term plan to erect a covering over the Bundanoon Swimming Centre [link to Bundanoon Swimming Centre Sub-Committee page] .
 Again, a BCA Sub-Committee was set up to have responsibility for this sesquicentenary legacy.
 In mid-2016 enquiries commenced to determine what sorts of coverings were available.
 A ball-park figure suggests a cost of $700,000; possible funding sources are the Veolia Mulwaree Trust, and federal, state and local government

-The fourth project was to erect a story-board of the campaign “Don’t Bore Bundanoon”, which led in turn to the community project, called “Bundy on Tap”, to make Bundanoon the first plastic-water-bottle-free town in the world. [link to DBB/BOT page under “About Bundanoon”] The story-board was put up on the outside wall of the Post Office, where there is one of the taps dispensing filtered water.
+The fourth project was to erect a story-board of the campaign “Don’t Bore Bundanoon”, which led in turn to the community project, called “Bundy on Tap”, to make Bundanoon the first plastic-water-bottle-free town in the world.

 The fifth project involves the distribution of seedlings of the allocasurina litoralis tree (she-oaks).
 The idea of planting as many of these she-oaks as possible is to build up not only habitat for the glossy-black cockatoo, but also provide windbreaks and other worthwhile contributions to our gardens.
 Glossy-black cockatoos were once in abundance in the Bundanoon area, but as a result of habitat loss through clearing of casuarina trees in woodland areas and the loss of mature eucalypts for nest hollows, they are now listed as threatened.
 They feed on the cones of she-oaks, hence the need to plant more of these trees.
 To breed successfully, glossy-black cockatoos also need food trees to be near their nest trees.